 Today's blog comes from Samantha George, an AmeriCorps Member serving on the Rice Family Foundation team at Susie E. Tolbert Elementary School.
 Samantha shares the story of one of her students and the progress she's seen her student make throughout the year.

-At the beginning of the year, I could always count on Delia to fall asleep 6 minutes into the teacher's lessons.
+At the beginning of the year, I could always count on Delia* to fall asleep 6 minutes into the teacher's lessons.
 It was the "complete shutdown" type of sleep— hood up, head on the desk, book never even opened.
 I know fifth-grade math isn’t the most fascinating subject, but still, I watched Delia disengage from class each day and I wished she would make an attempt to pay attention.
-It would have been easy to assume that she didn’t want to try, or that she didn’t care, and for the first few weeks, that’s what my teammates and I believed.
-However, we were persistent.
+It would have been easy to assume that she didn’t want to try or that she didn’t care, but my teammates and I remained persistent.
 Every day I would walk over to Delia, lightly shake her shoulder, open the book to the right page and place a pencil into her unwilling hand.
-And every day, I would receive what I percieved was a groggy look of consternation—eyes squinted against the light, mouth pursed with confusion or anger, I could never really tell what she was thinking.
-Regardless, she would begrudgingly begin to look at the board, scribble done some notes…and then put her head down and fall asleep again the minute I walked away.
+And every day, I would receive what I percieved was a groggy look of consternation—eyes squinted against the light, mouth pursed with confusion or anger; I could never really tell what she was thinking.
+Regardless, she would begrudgingly begin to look at the board, scribble down some notes…and then put her head down and fall asleep again the minute I walked away.

 As lethargic as she was during whole class lessons, she was incredibly animated during centers (small group time), even though her energy was not always constructive.
-I quickly discovered her to be a hypochondriac, who displayed bursts of anger and had a penchant for arguing with anyone who got within two feet of her.
+I quickly discovered that she displayed bursts of anger and had a penchant for arguing with anyone who got within two feet of her.
 At first, I was frustrated by her behavior: why did she always feel she had to fight everyone in the room?
 However, I stayed objective and paid closer attention to her behaviors.
-As I kept watching her, talking to her, listening to her, I began to realize that her behavior was less antagonistic and more of a response to how the other students were treating her.
+As I kept watching her, talking to her and listening to her, I began to realize that her behavior was less antagonistic and more of a response to how the other students were treating her.

 One day, as she packed up her things for lunch, she turned to me abruptly and said in a very matter-of-fact way, “I love you, Miss Samantha.”
 I think my face must have broken into one of those huge impulsive smiles.
 “I love you too, lady.”